Robotics1977/ert-blog/index.md

 ---

 # 🧠 ERT Blog
-Welcome to my personal blog — where I share robotics progress, engineering insights, and the story behind AstroGear Labs.
+Welcome to my personal blog — where I share anything and everything that apppeals to me.

 ---